How to Start Affiliate Marketing: A Beginner's Realistic Plan

 -

 Add product-focused content second.
 After your pillar content establishes topical authority, write comparison posts and reviews.
 Link every product review back to the relevant pillar article, and link pillar articles down to reviews.
-This internal linking structure signals to Google that your site actually covers this topic with depth.
+This internal linking structure signals to Google that your site covers this topic with depth, not surface-level coverage.

 -